 Is It Crowded?

 You probably won’t be totally alone, but it certainly isn’t crowded since you’re over an hour from Denver and the nearby town of Calhan isn’t exactly a booming metropolis.
 Plus, the prairie gets no love in Colorado!
-Hopefully this blog post changes your feelings about amber waves of grain.
+Hopefully, this post changes your feelings about amber waves of grain.

 There were four to five other cars in the parking lot on the December Saturday that we went, but we didn’t run into any people after we got away from the entrance.
 You don’t have to worry about other trail users – bikes and horses aren’t allowed, so it’s just you and other pedestrians.
 Also, dogs are not allowed.